 The total amount of money you owe on your card at the end of your statement cycle is called the closing balance.
 If you pay this, you’ll avoid purchase interest.

+Your credit limit is the maximum amount you can spend on your credit card.
 You can apply to increase or choose to decrease your credit limit at any time, depending on your needs.

 A direct debit is an automatic payment you can set up for your regular bills so you never miss a payment.
 Most people set up direct debits for things like rent, insurance or gym memberships.